HMCL-dev/HMCL-docs/_downloads/hmcl-snapshot-update.md

 ---

-Going to HMCL-Snapshot download page, click Download.
+You are going to the HMCL-Snapshot download page.
+Just click download after redirecting.

 No redirect?
 [Click here](https://hmcl-snapshot-update.netlify.app/)